grencez/grencez.dev/2023/podman-dockge-20231126/index.md

 **Why not Kubernetes?**
 I'd like to, but Minikube and K3s complain about Cgroups.

+**Why not in a VM?**
+If RAM wasn't a concern, I would have used a virtual machine like the [Proxmox admin guide recommends](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#chapter_pct) for application containers.
+Though I must admit that LXCs and ZFS filesystems are more accessible than VMs and ZFS volumes.

 ## Install
 Before continuing, I should note a few non-standard decisions with my setup: